lekanova/Web3-FOSDEM/README.md

 ### Talk details
-The default durations for talk recordings are 10/20/30 minutes Please select the most suitable duration for your talk, excluding Q&A Sessions will be 45 minutes with Q/A on average
-If you have a brief talk, we can fit it into a lightning talk session!
+The default durations for talk recordings are 10/20/30 minutes Please select the most suitable duration for your talk, excluding Q&A If you have a brief talk, we can fit it into a lightning talk session!